-With the growth of alternative communication channels, corporations of all sizes are faced with siloed teams.
-Vodafone Global Enterprise presents a unified view through its MyComms app.
-After building its prototype, VGE needed to take it to the next level of user experience.
+Companies of all sizes operate with divided teams working in different locations.
+With the growth of alternative communication channels, Vodafone Global Enterprise presents a unified view through its MyComms app.
+After building a working prototype, VGE asked CoMedia to take it to the next level of user experience.

-Before starting, we identified that the design efforts needed to work in conjunction with development in order to be successful with all the work that was required.
-Going through a phased approach to match the development team sprints, we were able to build as a cohesive unit rather than siloed divisions.
+Before starting, we identified that design efforts needed to work in conjunction with development in order to be successful.
+Going through a phased approach to match the development team sprints, we were able to build as a cohesive unit.

-Before anything goes on screen, CoMedia works on the basics - research, whiteboards, and pencil and paper.
-In our research, we looked at other communication/productivity tools to see what worked and what didn’t.
+Before anything went on screen, CoMedia worked on the basics – competitive research, whiteboards, and pencil and paper.
+In our research, we looked at other communication/productivity tools to see what features worked and what didn’t.
 With this in mind, we then worked with Vodafone to whiteboard key experiences.
-In this case, we identified the need to base the user experience around the contacts and ability to quickly navigate to the desired activity, such as chat, call and join a meeting.
+We based the user experience around the contacts list and the ability to quickly navigate to a desired activity, such as chat, call or join a meeting.

-In order to move fast and provide assets for the development team, our design team and the client broke down the priorities and focused on the chat experience as first priority.
-Taking the whiteboard and paper ideas, the design team created hi-def UX mocks which allowed us to quickly determine what experiences worked.
+Taking the whiteboard and paper ideas, the design team created high fidelity UI mock-ups.
 From there, we were able to build in the visual elements and tie the deliverables to the development timeline.

-Although we moved quickly to match the development sprints, we set aside time to determine the branding in the early stages of the engagement and refined as we went.
-This allowed us to design quickly and still define the brand language.
-In addition, we were charged to define their companion bot, Ruby.
-Taking in cues from our upbringing (yes, we’re dating ourselves, but not that old), we took design cues from 2001: A Space Odyssey, The Jetsons, and Doctor Who.
+Although we moved quickly to match development sprints, we also determined branding in the early stages of the project and continued to refined as we progressed.
+In addition, we were asked to define the design for their companion bot, Ruby.
+Taking inspiration from our favorite pop culture icons we took design cues from 2001: A Space Odyssey, The Jetsons, and Doctor Who.